-If you’re one of those people who can never decide on which side of breakfast to go for (guilty) Deedot Coffee House might just be your match made in heaven.
-With a focus on natural, healthy ingredients, this suburban café’s all-day breakfast menu includes everything from black rice coconut porridge to kimchi pancakes to the classic smashed avo on toast with house-made beetroot hummus.
-Deedot’s dining area is mostly outside to boot, so you can enjoy a lush brunch while soaking up that precious vitamin D.
+If you’re one of those people who thinks the more creative the breakfast the better, Deedot Coffee House might just be your match made in heaven.
+With a focus on natural, healthy ingredients, this suburban café’s all-day breakfast menu includes everything from blood orange and pistachio pancakes to pork belly benedict with house made sauerkraut.

 The Jam Pantry

 The Jam Pantry is all about hyper-seasonality, resulting in a menu that changes constantly and highlights only the best of Brisbane’s local produce.
 The Jam Pantry loves to put a twist on breakfast classics and each menu they design has a cohesive cuisine theme.
-Bring on September; we’re so ready for another set of Jam Pantry feasting.
+Best of all, you’ll never have the same dish twice.

 Todd & Pup

 Todd & Pup is what happens when you combine a killer café with a pet-friendly atmosphere and we are so okay with that.
 Located in Moorooka, it can be hard to go past Todd & Pup’s selection of freshly handmade muffins and slices (choc-chip and pistachio muffins, anyone?) but we promise making it to the breakfast menu will be well worth your time.
-Said menu features such dishes as Moroccan shakshuka, combining chorizo, mixed beans and a poached egg, and chat potato with haloumi, pesto, fresh basil and cherry tomato.
-And that’s before we even get to the joy that is brunching with your furry better half.
-Go there, love it, tag us in your epic post-breakfast muffin photoshoot.
-Don’t worry, you can thank us later.
+Said menu features such dishes as fried chicken benedict, sweet potato hash brown and of course, a seasonal version of the classic avo on toast.